28.13: Regulation of the Cell Cycle by Protein Kinases

 Figure \(\PageIndex{11}\): Proteins that help regulate the activity of CDK1 in Xenopus eggs.

-• Cyclin: binds to and activates CDKs; active CDK1 drives cells into mitosis.
+- Cyclin: binds to and activates CDKs; active CDK1 drives cells into mitosis.

-• Wee1: nuclear Ser/Thr kinase
+- Wee1: nuclear Ser/Thr kinase

-• Cdc25: cell cycle division phosphatase that activates cyclin-CDK1.
+- Cdc25: cell cycle division phosphatase that activates cyclin-CDK1.

-Model 1: One-step process with negative feedback - CDK1* inhibits its own activation (for example by activating APC and hence ubiquitinylation of cyclin)
+Model 1: One-step process with negative feedback - CDK1* inhibits its own activation (for example, by activating APC and hence ubiquitinylation of cyclin)

 We saw in the Vcell models for the MAP kinase cascade that feedback phosphorylation of the first enzyme in the cascade (MAPKKK) by the last enzyme in the cascade, MAPKPP, leads to oscillations in enzyme activity.
 Could it explain the oscillations in the activity of CPK1 in Xenopus eggs?
-Let's make the following set of assumptions, which all be understandable from the material presented in previous chapters:
+Let's make the following set of assumptions, which are all understandable from the material presented in previous chapters:

-3. The rate of CDK1 activation to produce CDK1* is given by mass action = rate activation - rate inactivation;
+- The rate of CDK1 activation to produce CDK1* is given by mass action = rate activation - rate inactivation;

 \begin{equation}